hanglili/Serverless-MapReduce-Test/README.md

 # Serverless-MR-Test

-This project is a data processing example job that uses Serverless-MR library and it aims to show how one could use this library to quickly set up any data processing job.
+This project is a data processing example job that uses the Serverless-MR library and it aims to show how one could use this library to quickly set up any data processing job.
 [Serverless-MR](https://github.com/hanglili/Serverless-MapReduce) is a MapReduce framework that is deployed and run on a serverless platform.